taishi-i/awesome-ChatGPT-repositories/README.md

  * [ai-code-translator](https://github.com/mckaywrigley/ai-code-translator) - Use AI to translate code from one language to another.
  * [chatgpt-i18n](https://github.com/observedobserver/chatgpt-i18n) - Translate your locale json files with AI assistance.
  * [flux](https://github.com/transmissions11/flux) - LLM Power Tool
+ * [platform](https://github.com/cognosisai/platform) - @erikschluntz when i initially played with gpt-3 agents in the summer of last year (you can see an example here:  whereby you can give a gpt-3 agent with access to a javascript repl a goal to accomplish), that's where i ended up, and i didn't think it was that…
  * [minds](https://github.com/dosco/minds) - MindsJS - Build AI powered workflows easily
+ * [text2sql](https://github.com/ramiawar/text2sql) - Small project to use LLMs with context for SQL generation
  * [FreedomGPT](https://github.com/ohmplatform/freedomgpt) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
  * [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp) - Locally run an Instruction-Tuned Chat-Style LLM
  * [ChatARKit](https://github.com/trzy/chatarkit) - Using ChatGPT to create AR experiences with natural language.